-- The collection of security deposits in South Carolina isn’t required, but most landlords require them to prove a tenant’s financial stability and guarantee a payment for damaged property.
+- collection of security deposits Not required, but most landlords require them to prove a tenant’s financial stability and guarantee a payment for damaged property.

-- There is no limit on what a landlord may charge for a deposit.
+- Security deposit maximum: There is no limit on what a landlord may charge for a deposit.

-- There are not statutes regarding placing a deposit in a separate account from other assets, so the landlord is allowed to commingle.
+- Security deposit seperate from other funds: There are not statutes regarding placing a deposit in a separate account from other assets, so the landlord is allowed to commingle.

 - A forwarding address must be provided by the tenant.